Quickstart with Docker¶

 5. Run the updated project:

-$ flwr run . docker
+$ flwr run . local-deployment --stream

-Step 8: Clean Up#
+Step 8: Clean Up¶

 Remove the containers and the bridge network: